Btoye/config/README.md

 # Linux config with a focus on Sway

-As part of learning sway it was necessary to try and configure it to fit my workspace..
-Don't check the commit history, likely a lot of copy paste and mess will turn up.
+This has begun to expand to hold all of my Linux configs such as my .vimrc, my sway config files and soem associated bash scripts.
+Full disclaimer, the history of these files will be disgusting.

 ## Lessons learnt